colejarczyk/doc/index.rst

 Open Loyalty Documentation
 ==========================

-`Open Loyalty`_ is technology for loyalty solutions for starting new loyalty projects based on the `Symfony Framework`_.
+`Open Loyalty`_ is a technology for loyalty solutions.
+It is geared towards starting new loyalty projects based on the `Symfony Framework`_.

 .. note::

     This documentation assumes you have a working knowledge of the Symfony Framework.
-If you're not familiar with Symfony, please start with reading the `Quick Tour`_ from the Symfony documentation.
+If you're not familiar with Symfony, please start by reading the `Quick Tour`_ from the Symfony documentation.

 The User Guide
 ------------

-:doc:`The Open Loyalty's User Guide </userguide/index>` is a complete documentation for users.
+:doc:`The Open Loyalty User Guide </userguide/index>` is a complete documentation for users.

 .. toctree::
    :hidden: